hubergilt/slurm-igp/README.md

 ```

 ## Simple MPI job example
 The following example shows a simple MPI program called "mpirun" that receives the number of process option "-np" with an environment variable called "$SLURM_NTASKS" as a parameter.
-In addition, the srun command finds the available nodes and save it on the file name called "MACHINEFILE".
+In addition, the srun command finds the available nodes and saves it on the file name called "MACHINEFILE".
 Then this file is deleted at the last step.
 ```
 >test.sh
 #!/bin/sh